Best Price Promise

 Onboard services

-Yes, you can carry your bike on the train from Berlin to Hamburg.
-Remember to book your bike ticket and reserve a space in advance to ensure an effortless journey.
+Yes, you can bring your bicycle on the train from Berlin to Hamburg.
+Be sure to book your bicycle ticket and parking space ahead of time to guarantee a hassle-free trip.

 Key Points: